 It’s kind of unbelievable that a body can react in such extreme ways to… well, whatever it was reacting to.

 But for now, I’m grateful.

 I’m looking forward to healing, to getting this site back on track, to heading out on adventures again, and to building a community in Bristol because damn, I’m so lonely, guys.

 No, wait!
 I promise I’m feeling more optimistic.

-I’d love to end this post with some ToP tIpS on how to avoid suffering from the same issues as I did, but I don’t have any real idea of what was causing my sickness.
+I’d love to end this post with some ToP tIpS on how to avoid suffering from the same issues as I did, but I don’t have any real idea of what was/is causing my sickness.
 Be cautious of any house you move into because it might make you unwell but you won’t know why and then your life will fall apart?
 Never trust a house with an energy efficiency rating of A?

 My friends, I urge you not to take your health for granted because you never know when something will take it all away.